Trushali29/Air-Quality-Analysis/README.md

 <img width="800" height="450" alt="image" src="https://github.com/user-attachments/assets/ee3c5fc8-e1c7-4b20-b53f-337a7fa99399" />

-#### **Which months consistently show the worst air quality across Indian states (Consider top 10 states with high distinct areas)**
+### **Which months consistently show the worst air quality across Indian states (Consider top 10 states with high distinct areas)**

 Months of January, February and December show signs of high AQI.
 While November is a leading month in most all those states.

-Months ranging from Mid-April or May till September we can see there is a sudden drop of the AQI for this a dominant factor can be a monsoon season.
+For months ranging from Mid-April or May till September we can see there is a sudden drop of the AQI for this a dominant factor can be a monsoon season.

-After the monsoon season, harvesting seasons start for various states in different timelines so we can see there is a rise of AQI level from October till Jan and more or less it can expand till April.
+After the monsoon season, harvesting seasons starts for various states in different timelines so we can see there is a rise of AQI level from October till Jan and more or less it can expand till April.
 Depends on the state's geographical location.

 As we see in the line chart there is only a slight difference between weekday and weekend AQI levels.

 <img width="800" height="650" alt="image" src="https://github.com/user-attachments/assets/30567ea7-adbb-4b6a-b404-4f9dbccc9234" />

-#### **For the city of Bengaluru, how many days fell under each air quality category (e.g., Good, Moderate, Poor, etc.) between March and May 2025?**
+### **For the city of Bengaluru, how many days fell under each air quality category (e.g., Good, Moderate, Poor, etc.) between March and May 2025?**

 In the Pie chart we see that Bengaluru has 13 days with moderate level AQI and 48 days with Satisfactory level AQI.

 <img width="600" height="502" alt="image" src="https://github.com/user-attachments/assets/1537e28b-31ee-402c-a6b7-bf113afcefbf" />

-#### **List the top two most reported disease illnesses in each state over the past three years, along with the corresponding average Air Quality Index (AQI) for that period.**
+### **List the top two most reported disease illnesses in each state over the past three years, along with the corresponding average Air Quality Index (AQI) for that period.**

 Based on the reports of the table we can see two most prominent diseases are Acute Diarrheal Disease and Food Poisoning.